woojak/retropie-lightwebmenager/README.md

 - Clone (or update) the repository.
 - Set executable permissions for all project files.
 - Copy `web_panel.service` to `/etc/systemd/system/`.
-- Reload systemd, enable the service for auto-start at boot, and start the service immediately.
+- Reload systemd, enable the service to start at boot, and start it immediately.

 ### 3. Verify the Service